domschl/WinSteamOnMac/README.md

 **Note:** See `Update notes` below, if you did already install an older version!

 - The minimum macOS version is macOS Sonoma 14.0, Xcode 15 (or Command Line Tools), Game Porting Toolkit v1.0
-- This guide only applies to Apple Silicon Macs are supported.
+- This guide only applies to Apple Silicon Macs.
 No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: